jabirjabzz/jabirjabzz/README.md

-# 🚀 Machine Learning Enthusiast | Empowering Malayalam Speakers 🇮🇳
+# 🚀 ML | AI Enthusiast  Empowering Malayalam Speakers 🇮🇳

 I'm passionate about leveraging Machine Learning to build practical applications that make a real difference, particularly for the Malayalam-speaking community.